Reza-dsh/geometryCode/README.md

+the general tool to make structures using parametric functions implemented functions are wrinkles in form of ellipsoid and sine wave as well as nanotubes with parametric function.

 usage: create_shape.py [-h] [--func FUNC] [--dir DIR] --A A --length LENGTH
                        [--C C] --struct STRUCT [--intype INTYPE]
                        [--adjust ADJUST] [--out OUT] [--outtype OUTTYPE]